MarianWinston/lol-flows/README.md

 ## Configuration
 All configuration should be managed via `.env` per the 12 factor app. a `.env-sample` file is included.

-## Continuous Integration
-This package comes with CI by default.
-The config for Azure Pipelines can be found under `.ci/`.
-The following processes for branches is described:

 #### `master`, `feature/*`, `cleanup/*` and `fix/*`
 * Lint code (according to the Airbnb style guide)
 * Test code (according to unit tests defined in `test/`)